The 7 Mystic Onsen

 Guardian

-The 7 Onsen Bathhouses
+The Seven Mystic Onsen Bathhouses

 There are several other hot spring towns in Japan, but very few have so many public bathhouses of varying style in such close proximity.
 All 7 of the onsen bathhouses can be walked to from the other.
 If you have the time, are up to the challenge and want to feel the cleanest and most relaxed you have ever felt in your life, try Kinosaki’s “Onsen Meguri”.
 Meguri is a Japanese term meaning pilgrimage, in this case you walk around to and soak in all 7 onsen bathhouses.